 - Redesign office spaces and cubicles and decrease the capacity for conferences and meetings to ensure workspaces allow for six feet between employees.

-- Close or restrict common areas, using barriers, or increasing physical distance between tables/chairs where personnel are likely to congregate and interact, such as kitchenettes and break rooms.
+- Close or restrict common areas, use barriers, or increase the physical distance between tables/chairs where personnel are likely to congregate and interact, such as kitchenettes and break rooms.

 - Establish directional hallways and passageways for foot traffic, if possible, to eliminate employees from passing by one another.